lnsongxf/replication-data/david-vs-goliath/README.md

-## Replication "Fundamental patterns and predictions in modern wars and terrorist campaigns".
+## Replication "Fundamental patterns and predictions of event size distribution in modern wars and terrorist campaigns".
 " <br>

 *Last update:* 2018 06 22 <br>

-This repository contains all the material needed to replicate the results in the paper *"David Versus Goliath: Fundamental Patterns and Predictions in Modern Wars and Terrorist Campaigns"*.
+This repository contains all the material needed to replicate the results in the paper *"Fundamental patterns and predictions of event size distribution in modern wars and terrorist campaigns"*.
 The analysis was carried out in R, and information on the session can be consulted in `session_info.md`.
 There are three folders